 Vulnerable Populations

-The VSHSL Ballot Measure defines vulnerable populations:
+Ordinance 18555 defines vulnerable populations:

-Persons, peoples and communities who are susceptible to reduced health, housing, financial, or social stability or outcomes because of poverty, isolation, bias, racism, stigma, discrimination, disability or chronic illness.
+Persons or communities that are susceptible to reduced health, housing, financial or social stability or outcomes because of current experience of or historical exposure to trauma, violence, poverty, isolation, bias, racism, stigma, discrimination, disability or chronic illness.

 The VSHSL definition focuses on the ways in which systems operate to create vulnerability.
 King County is committed to employing an equity and social justice (ESJ) lens when considering the most effective strategies to promote well-being for people in vulnerable circumstances, and a comprehensive approach to promoting ESJ will also include vigilance in understanding how King County participates in systems that create inequities.

 Incorporating community input and research, this plan’s strategies and programs for vulnerable populations identify survivors of domestic violence and sexual assault; survivors of human trafficking, including commercial and sexual exploitation; immigrants and refugees; people re-entering society after having been involved with the criminal justice system (or enrolled in inpatient treatment programs); and people with disabilities and their caregivers.
-Some of these populations received limited support from the previous levies, and some did not.
+Some of these populations received limited support from the previous levies, and some received nothing.

 Cross-cutting services and supports may be needed by people during times of vulnerability.
 Examples include civil legal aid; information, assistance and referral to community services; interpreter and translator services; and case management or advocacy assistance.